-Browns release Whitehead after disturbing social media rant
+Browns’ Whitehead released after ‘unacceptable’ Twitter rant

 “Jermaine Whitehead’s social media posts following today’s game were totally unacceptable and highly inappropriate,” the Browns said in a statement.
 “We immediately spoke with Jermaine upon learning of these comments.
 The Browns in no way condone that type of language or behavior.
 This matter will be further addressed internally.”

+Whitehead’s tweets included several expletives and in one he used a derogatory racial term.

-Whitehead started the game in place of safety Damarious Randall, who missed his second straight game because of a hamstring injury.
+The 26-year-old player started the game in place of safety Damarious Randall, who missed his second straight game because of a hamstring injury.
 Whitehead missed tackles on two big plays by the Broncos.

 He declined an interview request following the game and then went on Instagram to voice his frustration.